Abdelrahman0374/Face-Recognition/README.md

 2. Choose your input method:
    - **Upload an Image** - Select an image file from your computer
    - **Take a Photo** - Capture with your camera
-3. View recognition results with confidence scores
+3. View recognition results with name-based identification

 ### Add a New Person
 1. Select **Add Person**